Jarvis-Consulting-Group/jarvis_data_eng-En4zo/linux_sql/README.md

 ```

-Execute  host_info.sh to collect hardware specification data and then inserts the data into the psql
+Execute host_info.sh to collect hardware specification and then inserts the data into the psql instance.
-instance.
 ```bash

 #script usage